Saml1211/Project-QuickNav/memory-bank/techContext.md

 - **Compilation Target:** `src/lld_navigator.ahk` → `dist/quicknav-{version}-win64.exe`
 - **Version Management:** Automatic version reading from `VERSION.txt`
 - **Distribution Ready:** Creates standalone EXE requiring no additional installations
+- **CRITICAL: Path Resolution:** Compiled EXE includes intelligent path handling to locate Python scripts in `../src/` relative to distribution directory

 ## Technical Constraints

 - **Windows-only:** AHK and full integration only supported on Windows.
 Other components may be portable but are untested on non-Windows platforms.
 - **AutoHotkey v2 Dependency:** Build system specifically requires AutoHotkey v2 with compiler support.
 - **Path Handling:** All path operations and outputs are Windows-style.
 Care is taken in the Python backend and AHK frontend to ensure compatibility.
+- **Distribution Architecture:** Compiled EXE must be placed in `/dist` directory to maintain correct relative path relationship with Python scripts in `/src`
 - **IPC (Inter-Process Communication):** All component communication uses stdout/stdin or explicit CLI calls.
 No sockets or shared memory used.

 ## Dependencies